irishorng/RecordLinkage_GunViolenceIncidents/README.md

 - Probabilistic Record Linkage: An Application to Gun Homicides (in review)

 Data:
-- Gun Violence Archive
+- Gun Violence Archive (GVA)
-- National Violent Death Reporting System
+- National Violent Death Reporting System (NVDRS)

 The linkage process and manual verification is carried out in 4 steps
 1. data_processing.R cleans and prepares the data.